psquared-dev/notes/postgresql/postgres.md

 4. UUID is much much better than the SERIAL data type when it comes to 'uniquness' across systems as SERIAL data type generates only unique values within a single database.

-5. To create a UUID data type in PostgreSQL, you need a third part UUID algorithms to generate UUIDS e.g. `uuid-ossp`.
+5. To create a UUID data type in PostgreSQL, you need a third party UUID algorithms to generate UUIDS e.g. `uuid-ossp`.

 1. Enable third part UUID extensions first e.g.`uuid-ossp`.